About the Authors

 Michelle Kiser (Ed.D., Texas Tech University) has served as the Senior Director of Support Operations for Academic Retention and has been an educator for almost two decades.
 She teaches Adolescents, Multiliteracies, and Content Area Learning courses in the TechTeach program through the College of Education while also serving as a full-time staff member in the Department of University Programs and Student Success at Texas Tech University.
 In addition, she has taught RaiderReady courses for over a decade.
 She began her professional career working with developmental education students.
 One program that she currently supervises is the RaiderReady freshman seminar program.
 While serving as a faculty and staff member, she has been able to prepare students to be academically successful.
 Implementing academic success techniques such as note-taking, reading, test-taking, study skills, and assisting students how to transition from high school to college are some of her notable skills.
 She thrives on inspiring student success through knowledge and skill in order to support student retention and graduation.
 Dr. Kiser has also proofread for the Redfame Language Service which has attributed to her success as an editor.
 In addition to her professional academic work, she continues to be a Court Appointed Special Advocate and has served for over ten years.

-Diana Wilkinson (M.Ed., Angelo State University) currently serves as assistant director of RaiderReady, a freshman seminar course designed to aid students in successfully managing the transition from high school to Texas Tech University.
+Diana Wilkinson (M.Ed., Angelo State University) currently serves as Program Director of RaiderReady Program, which consists of four different 1 credit courses.
 She began her professional career in education as a public school teacher in grades K-5 for almost ten years before transitioning to Texas Tech University as a Lead Advisor for the Learning Center.
 Through this position, she was able to work one-on-one with students and give presentations regarding academic success strategies.
 She enjoys working with students and giving guidance and support in areas such as time management, studying, and test-taking.
-Being a first generation college student, and spending all of her teaching years in low socioeconomic communities, she is particularly passionate about assisting underprivileged populations to succeed academically.
+Being a first-generation college student, and spending all of her teaching years in low socioeconomic communities, she is particularly passionate about assisting underprivileged populations to succeed academically.

 Authors of Original Edition